-Motivated by the high-solution quality and fast runtimes of the Chaco and Metis multilevel partitioners and some of the new improvements in FM [14], we have implemented our own multilevel partitioner for netlist hypergraphs.2 One main difference between our multilevel algorithm and previous multilevel partitioners [10] [21] [22] [27] is that a mechanism is provided to control the speed of coarsening, and hence the total number of levels in the netlist hierarchy.
+Motivated by the high-solution quality and fast run times of the Chaco and Metis multilevel partitioners as well as new improvements in FM [14], we have implemented our own multilevel partitioner for netlist hypergraphs.2 One main difference between our multilevel algorithm and previous multilevel partitioners [10], [21], [22], [27] is that a mechanism is provided to control the speed of coarsening, and hence the total number of levels in the netlist hierarchy.
 We can obtain more levels in the hierarchy than previous approaches by allowing coarsening to proceed more slowly.
-The advantage is that more levels allows more opportunities to refine the current solution at the various levels.
-The result is an efficient partitioner that produces the lowestcost solutions in the literature.
+The advantage